MHammad33/personal-finance-tracker/README.md

     - Category: `Food`
     - Date: `2024-10-16`

-- **View Transactions**: Go to the transactions page listed in the navbar.
+- **View Transactions**: Go to the transactions page listed in the navbar to see all recorded transactions.

-- **Switch Graph Views for Tracking**: Use static graph views in the Dashboard.
+- **Switch Graph Views for Tracking**: Use static graph views in the Dashboard to analyze spending over time, categorized by types (income vs. expense) and categories (e.g., Food, Transportation).

+- **Edit Transactions**: Click on any transaction to edit the details, such as changing the amount or category.

+- **Delete Transactions**: Use the delete option next to each transaction to remove it from your records.

 ## 6. Deployment